waynodiablo/Oystercard/pills/db-relationships.md

 ![One-to-many](images/db-relationships/one-to-many.png)

 Here post has many comments.
-At the database level it means that `comments_table` has a **foreign_key** column `post_id`.
-When we want to retrieve all comments for the first post using DataMapper
+At the database level it means that `comments` table has a **foreign_key** column `post_id`.
+When we want to retrieve all comments for the first post using DataMapper we would write something like this:

 ```ruby
   Post.get(1).comments